Hypergraph Two-Coloring in the Streaming Model: Streaming algorithms for hypergraph two-coloring

-The Corollary shows that Erd\H{o}s' construction of non-two-colorable hypergraphs having $q = n^2 2^n$ hyperedges on a vertex set of size $\V = \Theta(n^2)$ is nearly optimal in terms of the number of vertices.

-\begin{proof}[Proof of Theorem~\ref{thm:fewvertices}:] Suppose $V(H)=[\V]$.
+We now give the proof of Theorem~\ref{thm:vertices-bounded}.
+Recall that in this setting, the number of vertices of $H$ is bounded by $ n^2 / t$, and the number of hyperedges by $2^{n-1} \exp(t/8)$.
+Furthermore, the number of vertices is known to the algorithm in advance.

+\begin{proof}[Proof of Theorem~\ref{thm:vertices-bounded}] We prove the first part of the theorem by showing that a random, balanced two-coloring of the vertex set of $H$ is valid with non-zero probability.

+Suppose $V=[\V]$.
 Consider the coloring $\chi$ obtained by partitioning $[\V]$ into two roughly equal parts and coloring one part $\mathrm{Red}$ and the other part $\mathrm{Blue}$.
 Every hyperedge has the same probability $p$ of being monochromatic under this coloring.
-The theorem will follow immediately from the claim below using a union bound. \begin{claim} $p \leq 2^{-(\n-1)} \exp\left(- \frac{(\n-1)^2}{2\V} \right)$. \end{claim}
+We first show the following: